iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 # Dashboard instantiation (oktoflow2grafana)

 The dashboard instantiation turns a platform configuration into an AAS JSON that the [oktoflow2grafana mapper](https://github.com/iip-ecosphere/oktoflow2grafana) can turn into an Influx database structure and a Grafana dashboard.
-It contributes the `mapDashboard` goal that can be configured as follows:
+It contributes the `mapDashboard` goal (default `package` phase) that can be configured as follows:

   ```xml
      <plugin>